 Appearing unkempt is one sign as well is agitation during periods of withdrawal.
 Other long-term effects can include:

-No matter how cocaine is taken, it still remains a very potent, highly addictive and deadly drug.
+No matter how cocaine is taken, it still remains a very potent, highly addictive and deadly drug similar to heroin.

 Beyond the inherent dangers that go along with injecting cocaine, such as contracting hepatitis or HIV from unsanitary needles, to accidentally hitting an artery which could cause a person to bleed out, there always are the dangers of cocaine itself.